Imprezzaa/HolidAPI/README.md

 # projects
-Beginner projects to build up coding chops
+Beginner projects to build up coding chops and learn how to work with GITHUB